 (SlutWalk 2011)

-Rape Culture: concept that links rape and sexual violence to the culture of a society,and in which prevalent attitudes and practices normalize, excuse, tolerate, and even condone rape.(Flintoft 2001)
+Rape Culture: a concept that links rape and sexual violence to the culture of a society,and in which prevalent attitudes and practices normalize, excuse, tolerate, and even condone rape.(Flintoft 2001)

 Rape Culture towards women has proven to be a serious social issue all over the western world.
 Women all around the world are constantly blamed, shamed and doubted for their abuses, causing this to become an even larger issue in the feminist community.
 Many argue that a woman's rights to her own body can be taken away simply because a man bought her dinner, or spent any sum of money on her (Shea 2013).